 Bruno De Oliveira is a PhD researcher and Visiting Lecturer at the University of Brighton.
 He has an M.A. in Community Psychology where he used Participatory Action Research.
 Bruno is originally from an impoverished neighbourhood in Recife, Brazil.
-Bruno's passion for social justice, equity and democracy have gained the attention of the regional and national spectrum.
+Bruno's passion for social justice, equity, and democracy have gained the attention of the regional and national spectrum.
 Bruno has written extensively about current affairs in Brazil.

 The focus of his current research thesis is based on co-analysing the lived experiences of homeless people through collaborative research.
 He has collaborated with the NGO Emmaus Brighton on homeless issues and has produced some publications on the subject using art to challenge homelessness.
-Bruno de Oliveira who is a professional with a robust experience of working with voluntary, educational and community organisations such Emmaus Brighton (Homelessness NGO), Mosaic BME (Brighton), the London South Bank University and the University of Brighton.
+Bruno de Oliveira who is a professional with a robust experience of working with voluntary, educational and community organisations such Emmaus Brighton (Homelessness NGO), Mosaic BME (Brighton), Free University Brighton, the Birkbeck University, the London South Bank University and the University of Brighton.
 Bruno has been a nominee University of Brighton Alumnus Award 2015 nominee / outstanding community involvement and nominee University of Brighton Excellence in Facilitating and Empowering Learning Award Scheme 2015 & 2016.